Cheap movers | Affordable moving company | Cheap movers near me

 If you will be donating furniture or other household goods, remember to ask for a donation receipt so you can claim your tax deduction!

 What else would save you money when planning a move?
+What is the cheapest day to hire movers?

 If you have some flexibility on your schedule, move in winter, the middle of the week, or the middle of the month.
 Ask your movers what day(s) would work better for them and you’ll certainly get a better deal.